eatd/personal-scripts/README.md

 # Personal Scripts Collection

-A collection of small personal utility scripts for various everyday tasks.
+A collection of small personal utility scripts for various everyday tasks, organized by category.

 ## Scripts

-### Image Processing
+### Image Processing (`image-processing/`)
 - **gif_to_frames.py** - Extract individual frames from a GIF file as PNG images

 ## Requirements